 The question thus remains as live and uncertain as ever: could the virus be the push we needed truly to implement the low-carbon transition that scientists have warned us is necessary to stop the global climate emergency, or is it a massive and terrible distraction from, and/or complication of, that programme?
 The usually backgrounded “glacial time” of planetary processes, which have been accelerated by capitalist striving for “instantaneous time” (see Urry 1994; Coletta et al. 2020), are bringing us climate instability and the disruptions of roiling hurricanes, raging wild fires, and melting glaciers.
 Meanwhile, the standardized regularity of “clock time” has been interrupted by the “real time” impact of viral transmission, sudden illness, and the cruel endpoint of lonely death but punctuated and overlain by the rhythms of government news briefings, the constant flow of social media (and social-media fueled conspiracy theory) or the more sporadic alert from the contact tracing app on a smart phone – if one has one.
 The question of mobility disruptions had already been on the agenda of mobilities research with special issues on topics such as “disrupted mobilities” (Birtchnell & Büscher 2011).
 Similarly, in a special section of Transfers on ‘Mobilities in a Dangerous World’ Mimi Sheller (2017) noted in the afterword that “dangerous mobilities have a kind of ‘performativity’ insofar as they cause other things to happen: invasive species spread around the world, affecting entire ecosystems; man-made risks reverberate into cascading catastrophes; diseases spread across mobile vectors”.

 While some might see this as the wrong time to worry about climate change -- during a health emergency that needs immediate response and an economic depression that will linger for years -- for others these two things are intimately connected.
-Our societal responses to Covid-19 may share crucial elements with our needed response to climate change; and our failures to contain it may foreshadow the failures of governance that climate change might also set in motion, or arguably even worse, the failure of governments – and societies – to learn from such failures (Cf Hsieh and Lo 2020 on how Taiwan did learn from SARS).
+Our societal responses to Covid-19 may share crucial elements with our needed response to climate change; and our failures to contain it may foreshadow the failures of governance that climate change might also set in motion, or arguably even worse, the failure of governments – and societies – to learn from such failures (Cf Lo and Hsieh 2020 on how Taiwan did learn from SARS).
 Both are complex mobility problems that remind us that the world is interconnected, and we cannot wall ourselves off.
 Again, humans and nature are intimately interconnected.
 The ‘bubble’, a protective and security logic that has been so popularized as a public health measure to guide families or communities to isolate themselves from others, seems paradoxically to suggest an opportunity for collectivity: ‘so long as we are willing to expand the bubble and also live with/in busted bubbles’ (Appleton 2020).